The free splitting complex of a free group II: Loxodromic outer automorphisms: Theorem : Dynamics of elements of on

-Assume the notation of Lemma~\ref{lem:well} applied to $\phi$.
-Thus $U^\pm_\phi$ are attracting neighborhoods of generic leaves $\gamma^\pm_\phi$ of $\Lambda^\pm_\phi$, $M_\phi$ is a positive constant and $w_\phi$ is a function defined on conjugacy classes not carried by the non-attracting subgroup system $\A_\phi$ associated to $\Lambda^\pm_\phi$.
-Let $W_\phi$ be the corresponding function defined on one edge splittings in Definition~\ref{W(F)}.
+Assume the notation of Lemma~\ref{WellLemma} applied to $\phi$.
+Thus $U^\pm_\phi$ are attracting neighborhoods of generic leaves $\gamma^\pm_\phi$ of $\Lambda^\pm_\phi$, $M_\phi$ is a positive constant and $w_{+,\phi}$ is a function defined on conjugacy classes not carried by the non-attracting subgroup system $\A_\phi$ associated to $\Lambda^\pm_\phi$.
+Let $W_\phi(S)=W_\phi(\F(S))$ be the corresponding function defined on one edge splittings and on the corresponding coedge~1 free factor systems, given in Definition~\ref{W(F)}.